top of page

 • Shark Watch South Australia does not accept any liability for trouble encountered in the surf zone or out at sea after the user has viewed content published on the Shark Watch South Australia sites.
 Trouble may relate to (but is not limited to) any harmful/unwanted experiences including shark encounters, shark attacks, becoming stuck in a rip current, drowning as well as other injuries and/or deaths occurring within the coastal/offshore environment.

-• As a user of Shark Watch South Australia, you must respect all other person(s) found on any section of the Shark Watch South Australia social media accounts.
-This means that, no matter the circumstances, the user must never communicate hurtful/abusive or threatening language including any form of bullying, spread content that contains viruses or spy and malware, impersonate a certain identity or business and/or promote misleading or fraudulent content to another user.
-The failure to abide by these conditions will result in the termination of the users right to interact with the Shark Watch South Australia social media accounts and their comments or content of interest published on the Shark Watch South Australia site will be removed.
-The abuser may also be permanently banned from the Shark Watch South Australia sites.
+• Site users must not impersonate a certain identity or business and/or promote misleading or fraudulent content to another user.
+The failure to abide by these conditions will result in the termination of the users right to interact with the Shark Watch South Australia social media accounts.
+Their comments or content of interest published on the Shark Watch South Australia site may also be removed.
+The abuser may also be permanently banned from having access and/or interacting with the Shark Watch South Australia sites.

 bottom of page